Herniated discs result in a painful condition which can lead to a variety of complications including muscle weakness, spasms, and numbness.

 - Bladder or bowel problems

-If you have any of these symptoms, it’s important to see a medical practitioner or chiropractor immediately.
+If you have any of these symptoms, it’s important to seek medical immediately.
 The problem may worsen over time and eventually cause permanent nerve damage.

 What Are The Most Common Causes Of Herniated Discs?